There’s no doubt about it, if you attend all your lectures and tutorials you’ll do better at Uni.

 But attending class is about more than assessments too.
 Everything you experience in your classes contributes to a well-rounded education.

-We caught up with some La Trobe students to find out the benefits of attending classes online.
-Here are their eight reasons why you should commit to staying on top of your online classes this Semester.
+We caught up with some La Trobe students to find out the benefits of attending classes.
+Here are their eight reasons why you should commit to staying on top of your classes this Semester.

 1. You’ll gain a better understanding of the content